Crawley hits ton as England dominate

 Crawley and Root began to up their scoring late on, with England starting to look to set up a declaration.

-The only wickets to fall all day were Jack Leach's lbw dismissal of West Indies number 11 Jayden Seales and the fall of Lees, who, as in the first innings, went lbw missing a straight ball from round the wicket by Kemar Roach.
+The only wickets to fall all day were Jack Leach's lbw dismissal of West Indies number 11 Jayden Seales and the fall of Lees, who, as in the first innings, went lbw missing a straight ball from round the wicket by seamer Kemar Roach.

 That suggests the draw is by far the most likely result.
 The rain late on did not help England's cause, in taking time out of the game.